St Brigid’s Primary and Nursery School

 appears frightened or cowed in presence of adults;

 uncomfortable with physical contact;

-come to school early or stays last as if afraid to be at home;
+coming to school early or staying last as if afraid to be at home;

 Well below average in height and weight; “failing to thrive”;

 swollen extremities i.e. icy cold and swollen hands and feet;

 recurrent diarrhoea, wetting and soiling; sudden speech disorders;

 signs of solvent abuse (e.g. mouth sores, smell of glue, drowsiness);

 extremes of physical, mental and emotional development (e.g. anorexia, vomiting, stooping).

 inability to play;